Tennis Racquet Grip Size

 Trying to improve the comfort and control you have with your tennis racquet?
-The grip you use on your racquet can have a strong influence on the effectiveness and endurance of your tennis game.
-After reading the below recommendations and guidelines for selecting the proper tennis grip, take a look at the wide-selection Do It Tennis has to offer.
-And make sure to check out the Tennis Racquet Reviews page for more information, and then browse our wide selection of tennis racquets, to get the best match for your grip.
+Your racquet's grip size can have a strong influence on your game and your arm's comfort and health.
+After reading the below recommendations and guidelines for selecting the proper racquet grip size, take a look at the wide selection of racquets Do It Tennis has to offer and which grip sizes are available.
+Make sure to also check out the Tennis Racquet Reviews page for more information.

 Here is an old trick among tennis pros: determine your grip size using height (works for both men and women):